HochschuleHofStundenplanapp/SwiftUI/CodeSnippets/PureSwift/CommentsFetcher/README.md

 ## Introduction

+purpose: get all comments of all lectures to determine which exceptional cases ("ab KW 41", "außer KW 38,40,41", ...) should be fixed by LectureAI.

+## LectureDownloader

 LectureDownloader is a clerk, that fetches all lecture data by using the Pipelines-class.
 The data is then stored in files.
 ```